druskus20/.files/README.md

 ### FAQ
 #### What the fuck is a dotfile?
-If you have ever used linux, you probably would have seen those hidden files that start with a ".".
+If you have ever used linux, you have probably seen those hidden files that start with a ".".
 Well, thats why they are called dotfiles.
-Those files are sometimes configuration files.
+Those files are usually configuration files.

 #### Why do you store your dotfiles here?
-I want to have a version control so I can always undo changes if something doesnt work.
+I want to have a version control so I can undo changes if something doesnt work.
 Also, its always useful to have any kind of backup, just in case.

 #### How do you manage your dotfiles?
-I use a git bare repository, you can see how looking at my .local/bin/dots script
+I use a git bare repository, you can see how looking at my .local/bin/dots script.
+Another way I've considered is using GNU stow.

 #### How is it that you have a README.md file without it being on your home directory?
 I figured out a workaround by running the following command: